Russian Medics Disinfect Second Italian Hospital in Lombardy to Help Fight COVID-19

-"The team disinfected a total of 1,500 square meters of interior spaces in the pansionate 'Casa Riposo' for the elderly in the city of Nemuro", the statement reads.
+"The team disinfected a total of 1,500 square metres of interior spaces in the 'Casa Riposo' retirement home for the elderly in the city of Nemuro", the statement reads.

-Russian military equipment was also used to sanitize the pansionate's driveways with reagents.
+Russian military equipment was also used to sanitize the retirement home's driveways with reagents.
 Military medics have also inspected two additional facilities in Lombardy set up for disinfection.

 All comments